Jbasilio55/DSA-Bootcamp-Java/assignments/02-first-java.md

 5. Take 2 numbers as input and print the largest number. (complete)
 6. Input currency in rupees and output in USD. (complete)
 7. To calculate Fibonacci Series up to n numbers. (complete)
-8. To find out whether the given String is Palindrome or not.
+8. To find out whether the given String is Palindrome or not. (complete)
-9. To find Armstrong Number between two given number.
+9. To find Armstrong Number between two given number. ()